ocaml-gospel/gospel/docs/docs/walkthroughs/union-find.md

 First, it's left unchanged if the element is not in `x` nor `y` subset.

 Let's start by introducing a predicate that will help us decide if two elements are in the same subset (or equivalence class).
-This is the case if they have the same subset representative:
+This is the case if and only if they have the same subset representative:

 ```ocaml